Tax Loss Harvesting+ Methodology

 At its most basic level, tax loss harvesting is selling a security that has experienced a loss—and then buying a correlated asset (i.e. one that provides similar exposure) to replace it.
 The strategy has two benefits: it allows the investor to “harvest” a valuable loss, and it keeps the portfolio balanced at the desired allocation.

 Capital losses can be used to offset capital gains you’ve realized in other transactions over the course of a year—gains on which you would otherwise owe tax.
 Then, if there are losses left over (or if there were no gains to offset), you can offset up to $3,000 of ordinary income for the year.
-If any losses still remain, they can be carried forward indefinitely (see here for more on how these rules apply).
+If any losses still remain, they can be carried forward indefinitely.

 Tax loss harvesting is primarily a tax deferral strategy, and its benefit depends entirely on individual circumstances.
-Over the long run, it can add value through some combination of these distinct benefits:
+Over the long run, it can add value through some combination of these distinct benefits that it seeks to provide:

 - Tax deferral: Losses harvested can be used to offset unavoidable gains in the portfolio, or capital gains elsewhere (e.g., from selling real estate), deferring the tax owed.
-Savings should be invested— assuming a conservative growth rate of 5% over a 10-year period, a dollar of tax deferred would be worth $1.63.
+Savings that are invested may grow, assuming a conservative growth rate of 5% over a 10-year period, a dollar of tax deferred would be worth $1.63.
 Even after belatedly parting with the dollar, and paying tax on the $0.63 of growth, you’re ahead.

 - Pushing capital gains into a lower tax rate: If you’ve realized short-term capital gains (STCG) this year, they’ll generally be taxed at your highest rate.
 However, if you’ve harvested losses to offset them, the corresponding gain you owe in the future could be long-term capital gain (LTCG).
 You’ve effectively turned a gain that would have been taxed up to 50% today into a gain that will be taxed more lightly in the future (up to 30%).